onqtam/headjack/src/what_really_is_headjack.md

 it disrupts layers 3, 4 & 5 of the osi model and turns the web into a computer -->

-# What really is Headjack
+# What REALLY is Headjack

 Let's explore a few mental models, analogies & points of view when thinking about Headjack: